psy0rz/zfs_autobackup/README.md

 ### Running zfs-autobackup

-Run the script on the backup server and pull the data from the server specfied by --ssh-source.
+Run the script on the backup server and pull the data from the server specified by --ssh-source.

 ```console
 [root@backup ~]# zfs-autobackup --ssh-source pve.server.com offsite1 backup/pve --progress --verbose